Linear Reduced Order Model Predictive Control: Closed-Loop Performance

 \section{Closed-Loop Performance}

-This section will discuss two key properties of the closed-loop systems' performance, namely robust constraint satisfaction and stability.
-In this context of this work, a property is considered \textit{robust} if it holds even in the presence of reduced order model approximation errors, state estimation errors, and admissible bounded disturbances \eqref{eq:noise}.
+This section\footnote{While we primarily leverage existing techniques from MPC, we include this section for completeness and clarity of the overall approach.} discusses two key properties of the closed-loop systems' performance, namely robust constraint satisfaction and stability.
+In the context of this work, a property is considered \textit{robust} if it holds in the presence of ROM approximation errors, state estimation errors, and admissible bounded disturbances \eqref{eq:noise}.

 Recall that the reduced order OCP \eqref{eq:rompc} optimizes the trajectory of the simulated ROM under the constraints that $\bar{z} \in \bar{\mathcal{Z}}$ and $\bar{u} \in \bar{\mathcal{U}}$.
-The control law \eqref{eq:controller} and state estimator \eqref{eq:estimator} are then used to make the full order system \eqref{eq:fom} track this trajectory.
+The control law \eqref{eq:controller} and state estimator \eqref{eq:estimator} then make the FOM \eqref{eq:fom} track this trajectory.
 However, perfect tracking is not possible due to disturbances, model reduction errors, and state estimation errors.
-Thus, choosing $\bar{\mathcal{Z}} = \mathcal{Z}$ and $\bar{\mathcal{U}} = \mathcal{U}$ will not \textit{guarantee} constraint satisfaction for the full order system.
-A tube-based approach \cite[Chapter~3.5]{RawlingsMayneEtAl2017} is therefore employed to robustly guarantee constraint satisfaction.
-In this approach the worst-case tracking errors are quantified (using the approach presented in Section \ref{sec:errorbounds}) and used to define ``tubes'' around the nominal trajectories of $\bar{z}$ and $\bar{u}$.
-Since these tubes are guaranteed to contain the actual trajectories of the system, requiring that the entire tube satisfy the constraints will guarantee that the actual trajectory will also satisfy the constraints.
-In practice this is implemented by choosing $\bar{\mathcal{Z}}$ and $\bar{\mathcal{U}}$ to be \textit{tightened} versions of the original constraints, as represented visually in Figure \ref{fig:tubes}.
+Thus, choosing $\bar{\mathcal{Z}} = \mathcal{Z}$ and $\bar{\mathcal{U}} = \mathcal{U}$ will not \textit{guarantee} constraint satisfaction for the FOM.
+A tube-based approach \cite[Chapter~3.5]{RawlingsMayneEtAl2017} is therefore used to robustly guarantee constraint satisfaction, where the worst-case tracking errors are quantified (in Section \ref{sec:errorbounds}) and used to define ``tubes'' around the nominal trajectories of $\bar{z}$ and $\bar{u}$.
+Since these tubes are guaranteed to contain the actual system trajectories, requiring that the entire tube satisfy the constraints will guarantee the actual trajectory will also satisfy the constraints.
+In practice, this is implemented by choosing $\bar{\mathcal{Z}}$ and $\bar{\mathcal{U}}$ to be \textit{tightened} versions of the original constraints, as represented visually in Figure \ref{fig:tubes}.